 Wisconsin AG: Undercover campaign videos reveal no crime

-There are 6 comments on the KATC-TV Lafayette story from 13 hrs ago, titled Wisconsin AG: Undercover campaign videos reveal no crime.
-In it, KATC-TV Lafayette reports that:
+There are 9 comments on the SFGate story from 23 hrs ago, titled Wisconsin AG: Undercover campaign videos reveal no crime.
+In it, SFGate reports that:

 |